rjsf-team/react-jsonschema-form/README.md

 The registry is passed down the component tree, so you can access it from your custom field and `SchemaField` components.

-#### The `context` object
+#### The `formContext` object

-You can provide a `context` object to the Form, which is passed down to all fields and widgets.
+You can provide a `formContext` object to the Form, which is passed down to all fields and widgets.
 Useful for implementing context aware fields and widgets.

 ### Custom SchemaField